 Are you in need of a good DAW?
 Here’s a list of the best ones available.

 If you’re someone who is completely new to delays, or even music production in general, then this one might make your life a bit easier.

 The reason for this is simply because it’s one of the few plugins that is capable of responding to your track’s dynamics and adjust to them creating versatile delays.

 Basically, it has the capability of delaying the sound in a different way, depending on the character of the sound, without mudding up the entire mix.

 Get DDLY Dynamic Delay here.

-Colour Copy by U-He
+Colour Copy by U-He (Windows, Mac)

 Colour Copy is a virtual analog effect that was inspired by classic bucket-brigade delays, such as the MXR Carbon Copy, which had that distinct dark sound to them, but with a wider range of colors.

 It’s not the most intuitive delay vst out there, but if you give it some time you should quickly get used to all the controls.

 The great thing about this delay is that it can be used on basically any element of the mix and it will sound fantastic.